open-services/open-registry/README.md

 So, it's time for developers to put their money where their mouth is, and start prove that a self-organizing community can self-care about it's needs.

-### Features of Open-Registry

-- Serves a mirror of the npm Registry
-- Community funded
-- Governed by the community
-- Sole focus on providing a library registry

 ### Future goals